Using Itineraries For A Tour

 In this tutorial, we’ll go over our itineraries resource, and how to

-fetch the relevant
+fetch the relevant itineraries for a tour dossier.

 - Every day is structured, providing you better control of how to display the data.